f

 Small sharp cutting device

-Dive computer
+Dive computer and back up computer

 BCD or Wing/Backplate/Harness